Tibolte/Tibolte/README.md

-### Hi there 👋
+### G'day 👋

-I'm Thibault, I'm a mobile developer who worked for startups in Iceland and Australia.
-Nowadays, I mostly do Android development, but I had a crack at Backend development recently with Go, kTor and Spring.
-I also do iOS development in my spare time and publish cool things on Github.
+My name's Thibault, I'm a mobile developer who worked for startups in Iceland and Australia.
+Nowadays, I mostly do heaps of Android development, but I sometimes have a crack at Backend development with kTor and Spring.
+I also play with iOS development in my spare time and publish cool things on Github.

 [![Tibolte's GitHub stats](https://github-readme-stats.vercel.app/api?username=tibolte&show_icons=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)